• Frequently Asked Questions •

 Are your mushrooms from China?

 This question is rooted in fear.
 Products from China cannot be trusted or are even dangerous is the underlying message.
-The facts are this.
+Here are the facts:

 Marketing planted the idea that it matters where the mushrooms have been sourced.
 Like, Siberian Chaga is always best, Japanese Reishi is always preferable, Chinese mushrooms are always best avoided, etc...

 Check our test reports if you want to validate our quality and safety claims - you can find them here.
-The finished products are tested in US-laboratories for potency and safety.
+The finished products are tested in ISO certified US-laboratories for potency and safety.

 Are your products organic ?